patrickfrey/mewa/doc/faq.md

 ### How to implement coroutines?

 This is an open issue.
 In a compiled language where you cannot switch the stack easily, you have to implement a yielding function as statemachine.
 The states are the entry point of the function and the continuation entry points after yields.
-All temporary values in a yielding routine have to be represented as part of the state and not on the stack.
-I have clue yet, how to implement this in the example _language1_.
+All temporary values in a yielding routine appearing in the scope after the yield have to be represented as part of the state data and not on the stack.
+I plan to implement coroutines in the example _language1_.